TELOS-syslab/MerlinOSDI26AE/README.md

 Recommended AE path: use the bundled results and `scripts/plot/flash.py`.

-Estimated cost for the optional rerun: high CPU load, recommend `>=32GB` RAM, and about `8.5GB` disk for the CloudPhysics traces.
+Estimated cost for the optional rerun: high CPU load, recommend `>=32GB` RAM, and about `8.5GB` disk for the CloudPhysics dataset.

 The precomputed flash-cache results are in `data/flash/`.
 Regenerate the figure: